Return to work plan

 The return to work plan assists injured workers in returning to work after injury.
 Although workers may have medical restrictions and may be unable to perform their pre-injury jobs, they can often do modified or alternate work while recovering.

-The plan formalises suitable employment offered by the employer in line with the injured workers statement of fitness for work.
+The plan formalises suitable employment offered by the employer in line with the injured workers medical certificate of capacity.

 It is designed to make clear what the worker can and cannot do when they return to work, and when this will be reviewed.

 The employer should not speculate, make assumptions and / or presume a doctor’s role.
-Regard should be had to the injured worker's statement of fitness for work.
+Regard should be had to the injured worker's medical certificate of capacity.
 Any medical restrictions should be taken into account.

 It is extremely important that the employer works in collaboration with the injured worker when developing the plan.
 For a successful return to work the injured worker should be consulted and their input included in the plan.